 - Elastic Beanstalk – To deploy the application on Dev/UAT server.
 (Deploy)

 - Amazon Elastic Container Registry (Storage for Docker image)

 - AWS Systems Manager Parameter Store (Storage for Configuration Data)

 We will not go into details of how to set up a repository in CodeCommit.
-This should be fairly simple.
+This should be reasonably simple.
 CodePipeline also supports other Git-based services like GitHub and BitBucket.
 So you can use any of these version control tools.

 Step 1 – Source

-- Create a new CodePipeline and in the first step, it will ask for name and service role.
+- Create a new CodePipeline, and in the first step, it will ask for name and service role.
 You can create a new service role or use an existing one.